josecordeiroo/my-portfolio/README.md

 # my-portfolio
- Developing my portfolio with nodejs, mongodb, react and others tools
+ Developing my fullstack portfolio with Node.js, React.js, MERN, Express and other tools.